• Skip to primary navigation

 🥘 Ingredients

-• Bramley Apples - 750g which will need to be peeled and sliced, or use stewed apples instead.
+Bramley Apples - 750g peeled and sliced, or use stewed apples instead.
 You could also use tart eating apples such as Granny Smith.

-• Mincemeat - 200g of mincemeat is needed for the recipe.
-Homemade or good quality shop-bought mincemeat.
+Mincemeat - 200g of mincemeat (homemade or good quality shop-bought mincemeat).

-• Plain flour is mixed with oats, oatmeal, light brown sugar, bicarbonate of soda, baking powder in a large bowl.
-Melted butter is mixed into the dry ingredients to create the crumble topping.
+Plain flour is mixed with oats, oatmeal, light brown sugar, bicarbonate of soda, and baking powder in a large bowl.
+Melted butter is mixed with the dry ingredients to create the easy crumble topping.

 🔪 Instructions